Artist Statement

 Conceptual Installation Arts

 The work of Dutch born artist Camilio (1973), who was based in Timor-Leste for the last 4,5 years and is now expanding his horizons in Asia, is above all and foremost conceptual.
-If asked, he states: I am a conceptual installation artist,
+If asked, he states: I am a conceptual installation artist, but the outcome still needs (for me) to be meaningfull in the field of esthetics.

 It has to be clear that he is not primarily focused on, let’s say, painting, performance or sculpture.
 He often mixes ready made objects, or objects specifically designed (created by craftsman) for the installation, but looking like a ready made, together to create installations where the concept is the leading factor.
 The outcome though still has to be, in his mind, visualy pleasing or visually strong.